 Preliminary analyses found that the numbers of risks experienced by boys and girls did not differ significantly.
-Table 1 shows descriptive statistics for the risks and outcomes according to Family-Risk (FR) and Language (LI) status, pooled across gender and F statistics for univariate analyses.
+Table 1 shows descriptive statistics for the risks and outcomes according to FR and LI status, pooled across gender and family statistics for univariate analyses.

-In the upper rows of the table it can be seen that the control group (first column) has low rates of risk and the children at high-risk of dyslexia (FR, LI and FR+LI) are exposed to relatively more risks.
-Generally the pattern is for the FR-only group to experience fewer risks than the LI-only group and the FR+LI group to be subject to the most risks.
+In the upper rows of the table, it can be seen that the control group (first column) has low rates of risk and the children at high risk of dyslexia (FR, LI, and FR+LI) are exposed to relatively more risks.
+Generally, the pattern is for the FR-only group to experience fewer risks than the LI-only group and the FR+LI group to be subject to the most risks.
 The only exception to this pattern was for child health risks; these were more common in the LI-only than the FR+LI groups.
-A multivariate analysis of variance found that there was a significant effect of FR (F(4,157) = 2.53, p<.05) and of LI status ((F(4,157) = 8.64, p<.001) on risk indices and the interaction between FR and LI was not significant (F(4,157) <1).
-A series of univariate ANOVAs (far right columns) showed that being children at FR of dyslexia was awere of lower significant predictor of socioeconomic status and had -poorer home literacy environments than children not-at-risk risk indices but not of there were no group differences in family stresses or child health risk__s, while LI status was-had a significant predictor of effect on socioeconomic status, home literacy environment and child health risk indices but not of on the index of family stresses.
+A multivariate analysis of variance found that there was a significant effect of FR, F(4, 157) = 2.53, p < .05, and of LI status, F(4, 157) = 8.64, p < .001, on risk indices and the interaction between FR and LI was not significant, F(4, 157) < 1.
+A series of univariate analyses of variance (far right columns) showed that children at FR of dyslexia were of lower socioeconomic status and had poorer home literacy environments than children not at risk, but there were no group differences in family stresses or child health risk.
+LI status had a significant effect on socioeconomic status, home literacy environment, and child health risk indices but not on the index of family stresses.

 The lower rows of Table 1 show the data relating to outcomes.
-Again there is a 'step' pattern with the typically developing group having better outcomes than the 'risk' groups and among the risk groups the FR-only doing better than the LI and then the FR+LI group.
-A 22 between groups nalyses-analysis revealed that being atat the effect of family-risk of dyslexia status was significant on ly associated with reading readiness and marginally non-significant its effect on attention and behaviour was marginally non-significant (p=.05); the effect of LI status was significant.
-The interaction between FR and LI was not significant for either outcome measure (ps>.24) indicating that these risks were additive.
-Given that the influences of family risk of dyslexia and language impairment on outcomes were independent, we went on to investigate how distal, proximal, and child level risks are associated with readiness for learning outcomes, alongside family risk of dyslexia.
+Again there is a "step" pattern, with the typically developing group having better outcomes than the "risk" groups and among the risk groups the FR-only doing better than the LI and then the FR+LI group.
+A $2 \times 2$ between groups analysis revealed that the effect of family-risk status was significant on reading readiness and marginally nonsignificant on attention and behavior (p = .05); the effect of LI status on both reading readiness and attention and behavior was significant.
+The interaction between FR and LI was not significant for either outcome measure (ps > .24), indicating that these risks were additive.
+Given that the influences of family risk of dyslexia and language impairment on outcomes were independent, we went on to investigate how distal, proximal, and child-level risks are associated with readiness for learning outcomes, alongside family risk of dyslexia.